 - McIntosh – A bright red apple with a sweet-tart flavor, good for eating raw or cooking into a sauce, but doesn’t hold up well for baking.

 - Rome – A mild, juicy, slightly sweet apple with bright red skin; flavor improves with sautéing or baking.

-- Gala – A heart-shaped, gold apple with a pinkish-orange stripe, Gala is fragrant, crisp and juicy with a sweet flavor; good eaten raw, baked, or cooked into sauce.
+- Gala – A heart-shaped, gold apple with a pinkish-orange stripe, Gala is fragrant, crisp, and juicy with a sweet flavor; good eaten raw, baked, or cooked into a sauce.